idvorkin/idvorkin.github.io/_posts/2016-03-03-the-manager-book-2.md

 Make sure you're a senior enough enginer before becoming a manager (AMZN - L6; FB - E6; MSFT - L65).
 Once you become a manager, your technical skill drops as most of your energy is focused on other tasks.
 So, if you don't have a strong enough base, you'll lose your ability to help assess and provide input on technical tasks.

-### Why do managers always say coding is part of their job but we all know it isn’t?
+### Why do managers always say coding is part of their job but we all know it isn’t

 - more details in the should managers code section\*